 - Stir to combine (Photo 12)

-Pour the liquids into the base of the baking tray, pour in water to create a liquid layer and then cover the ribs with a layer of aluminium foil.
+Pour the liquids into the base of the baking tray, pour in water to create a liquid layer and then cover the ribs with a layer of aluminum foil.

 When that is done, place the ribs into the oven to cook for 2 hours.
 During this time you can gather the BBQ sauce, tomato sauce and Worcestershire sauce, whisk them together then set aside.